 Step 3: Setup individual training

-Now jump into training > individual and start assigning appropriate role training and focus for each player.
-There is no such thing as role familiarity but you should select the relevant position (because that trains positional familiarity) then a role which targets the most suitable attributes.
+Now jump into training > individual and start assigning appropriate role training and focus (focus is not as important) for each player.
+This is vital for two reasons, a) role training dictates a players appropriate unit and b) many of my schedules directly train the role you select, fail to select a role and fail to train.
+You should select the relevant position (because that trains positional familiarity) then a role which targets the most suitable attributes you want to improve.

 Some roles target many attributes and will take longer to see improvement, like the box to box midfielder, other roles are select and accelerate the growth of a few attributes while neglecting broad development.
 You can see the attributes trained for each role when selected.

-You should then set each players ‘focus’ to an area you need improvement and leave intensity at default (remember we addressed that in step one.)
+You should then set each players ‘focus’ to an area you need improvement but do not assign for the sake of it and leave intensity at default (remember we addressed that in step one.)

 Step 4: Load all schedules and assign to the calendar